Minji0h/Python/README.md

 * [Tkinter](https://docs.python.org/3/library/tkinter.html): Graphic library used to create aplications
 * [Timer](https://docs.python.org/3/library/time.html): Library used to time funcionalities
 * [Turtle](https://docs.python.org/3/library/turtle.html#turtle.filling): Graphic library used to create pictures and shapes by providing them with a virtual canvas.
+* [Random](https://docs.python.org/3/library/random.html): This module implements pseudo-random number generators for various distributions.
+* [Pyperclip](https://pypi.org/project/pyperclip/): Pyperclip is a cross-platform Python module for copy and paste clipboard functions.
+It works with Python 2 and 3.